Nimbus Design System

 The Problem

-As the enterprise cloud security market started to become saturated with competitors, DivvyCloud's lack of focus on product experience design was cause potential customers to choose easier to use tools
+As the enterprise cloud security market started to become saturated with competitors, DivvyCloud's lack of focus on product experience was causing potential customers to choose other 'easier to use' tools

-However as cloud adoption became more mainstream and other companies entered the market, new customers were willing to buy a combination of other tools over DivvyCloud because they were easier to use.
+However as cloud adoption became more mainstream and other companies entered the market, new customers were willing to buy a combination of other tools over DivvyCloud because they were much easier to use naviaget.

-How might we improve the usability of DivvyCloud products quickly, in order to decrease customer churn?
+How might we most quickly improve the usability of DivvyCloud products, in order to decrease customer churn and attrach new customers?

 The Solution

-Create and use a design system to implement standard patterns use cases across the platform efficiently
+Create and use a design system to implement standard patterns an components across the platform more quickly and efficiently

 The Results